melanie writes

 Melanie holds a degree in International Relations from Richmond, The American International University in London.
 She served in an eight-year career as a disaster field responder and emergency manager in cities like New Orleans, Louisiana, and Seattle, Washington.
 She has been a private writer her whole life, but was encouraged by a colleague to send in a pitch to Tacoma’s Grit City Magazine for a story idea.

 She has published four poetry chapbooks— Ocean Songs, Selkies, God Bless the Bottom Feeders, and //maybe blue, all of which debuted in 2025.
+Her debut book, BALDWIN, came out in October of 2025.

-Melanie also runs an online literary journal, The Faoileánach Journal, with its third issue due out November 2025.
+Melanie also runs an online literary journal, The Faoileánach Journal, with its third issue due out December 2025.